Published by Time Being Books.

 New Orleans in the Atlantic World

 After the myths, the fables, the abridgments, the approximations, and the outright lies that masquerade in its name, what, then, is history?
 Osbey asks then answers this most prosaic of questions, in the most magical form.
 Traversing centuries, circling the globe, by land and sea, these bewitching poems bear the stamp of her linguistic dexterity, her vernacular range, her Olympian intellect, her sheer poetic heft and genius.
 With this volume, Osbey establishes once more — just as she has in volumes past — that her name will be/is indeed already writ large in the history of the narrative poem, in the world's pantheon of treasures.

-— Deborah McDowell, Alice Griffin Professor of English at the University of Virginia
+— Deborah E. McDowell, Alice Griffin Professor of English, University of Virginia